Guillex387/amvc/docs/index.md

 // ...
 ```

-## Getting started

-The **amvc** library provides the components to implement the MVC architecture:

-1. [Model](/model): Handles the application's data and business logic.
-2. [View](/view): Manages the user interface and user interactions.
-3. [Controller](/controller): Acts as the intermediary between the Model and the View.

 ## Examples

 This repository includes example projects to demonstrate how to use the **amvc** library.
 These examples can serve as a starting point for your own projects or as a reference for implementing specific features.